 Not only is it a tasty drink (and super cool and trendy to consume it right from a coconut) but it’s also fresh and highly beneficial in many ways.

-Here are just a few benefits of coconut water.
+Here are just a few ways coconut water is good for you.

 Coconut water is clear and has a sweet rich taste that’s much more satisfying than many other drinks.

-But what really makes the benefits of coconut water far superior is that it contains: natural sugars, vitamins, minerals, electrolytes, amino acids, phyto-hormones, and enzymes.
+But what really makes coconut water far superior is that it contains: natural sugars, vitamins, minerals, electrolytes, amino acids, phytohormones, and enzymes.